robotology/robometry/README.md

 In order to allow CMake finding robometry, you have to specify the path where you installed in the `CMAKE_PREFIX_PATH` or exporting the `robometry_DIR` env variable pointing to the same path.

 ## librobometry
-In order to use this library in your own appliction add this lines in your `CMakeLists.txt`
+In order to use this library in your own application, add this lines in your `CMakeLists.txt`
 ```cmake
 find_package(robometry)